amargiovanni/MarkEdit-markdown-linter/README.md

 ---

-**Fatto con ❤️ per la comunità di MarkEdit**
+**Made with love for the MarkEdit community**

-Versione: 1.0.0 | Ultimo aggiornamento: Dicembre 2025
+Version: 1.0.0 | Last updated: December 2025